wagood/laralist/README.md

 * [Jigsaw](https://jigsaw.tighten.com/)  is a framework for rapidly building static sites using the same modern tooling that powers your web applications.
 Blade templating, Markdown for content-driven pages, Compile your assets using Laravel Mix.
 * [Hooks for Alpine.js](https://github.com/ryangjchandler/alpine-hooks) This package contains a variety of hooks for [Alpine.js](https://alpinejs.dev/) that can be used to improve the developer experience of common front-end development tasks.

 * [JSON Parser](https://github.com/cerbero90/json-parser).
 Zero-dependencies pull parser to read large JSON from any source in a memory-efficient way.
-[Docs](https://mailcarrier.app/docs/getting-started/installation)
+[Docs](https://mailcarrier.app/docs/getting-started/installation) <!-- json, parser -->

 * [MailCarrier](https://github.com/mailcarrierapp/mailcarrier).
 User friendly, provider-aware, mailing platform with templates and logs included.